 - Let you send messages or talk to people.

 - Keep you entertained with music and books.

 Stay in touch.
 Wearable technology means you are always in communication.
 This has upsides and downsides, but since most entrepreneurs thrive on connections, it is one of the most important functions of the new technology.

 Wearables let you talk and message individuals on the go.
 You can check the internet and your online business data whenever you have the need.
 It’s like having the internet on your wrist.
 You can shop, check statistics for your website, find out how your marketing campaign is doing, all as you step through your day.

-Using wearables for your own personal use has a multitude of benefits for the entrepreneur, whether it is for health, networking or managing your time.
+Using wearables for your own personal use has a multitude of benefits and new opportunties for the entrepreneur, whether it is for health, networking or managing your time.
 All of this makes an immediate and essential contribution to your profitability.